guptavaibhav18197/GSoC-Blog/_posts/2018-06-03-Phase-1-Progress.md

 *   As per _divisional approch_ We will divide Rapid Annotator into several smaller packages which will be related to specific tasks.
 For example **admin package** will manage all the control the admin has over all application.
 *   Borrowing from _functional approach_ we will have code that can be shared across all the packages.
 For example : generic jinja-macros, jinja-filters, WTForms-validatorcss, css and other reusable code can be used by any of the packages.

-Hence, the final Directory Structure is a below
+Hence, the final Directory Structure is as below

 ![image](https://guptavaibhav18197.github.io/GSoC-Blog/assets/images/dirStructure.png)